bvillanueva-mdsol/Shimenawa/API.md

 ##### Response
 Returns a HAL document that contains the request uuid and request parameters.

+Response Status:
+    - 201 (for successful creation of request)
+	- 200 (if same request parameters are found in Shimenawa DB)
+	- 400 (for invalid request body, comes with an error message)

 Content type: `application/hal+json`

 ##### Response sample